tedorellana/learning/SAA-C03.md

 - Support cross Availability zones.
 - Cheap than EBS
 - Expensive than S3

+## Amazon EBS Fast Snapshot Restore ##
+This feature allows you to quickly create new EBS volumes (and subsequently AMIs) from snapshots.
+Fast Snapshot Restore optimizes the initialization process by pre-warming the snapshots, reducing the time it takes to create volumes from those snapshots.

 ## Amazon CloudFront ##
 - Is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
 CloudFront delivers your content through a worldwide network of data centers called edge locations.
 When a user requests content that you're serving with CloudFront, the request is routed to the edge location that provides the lowest latency (time delay), so that content is delivered with the best possible performance.